medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

 - [ ] Create an GH Milestone for the release and add this issue to it.
 - [ ] Add all the issues to be worked on to the Milestone.
 - [ ] Ensure that all issues are labeled correctly, particularly ensure that "Regressions" are labeled with "Affects: <version>" labels.
 The "Affects" label is used in a link in the Known Issues section of the release notes of that version so it has to match exactly.
 To make sure the label is correct go to the [release notes](https://docs.communityhealthtoolkit.org/releases/#release-notes) and ensure the issue is listed.
+- [ ] Assign a maintainer as Release Manager for this release.

 # Development - Release Manager

 When development is ready to begin one of the maintainers should be nominated as a Release Manager.
 They will be responsible for making sure the following tasks are completed though not necessarily completing them.

-- [ ] Submit a PR with two changes.
-Ensure it is merged to `master` before proceeding:
+- [ ] Ensure all tickets in the Milestone are closed and merged to `master`.
+- [ ] Check out the target release branch `<major>.<minor>.x`.
+For example if you're patching `5.2.0`, you would check out `5.2.x` branch.
+- [ ] Cherry-pick all commits from `master` into the target release branch that fix the issues in this patch release.
-  *  Run `npm --no-git-tag-version version <major>.<minor>.<patch>` which sets version number in `package.json` and `package-lock.json`.
+- [ ]  Run `npm --no-git-tag-version version <major>.<minor>.<patch>` which sets version number in `package.json` and `package-lock.json`.
+Commit these changes before the next step.
-  * Run the [helm chart build script](https://github.com/medic/cht-core/blob/master/scripts/build/helm/package-chart.sh) (eg `./package-chart.sh 5.3.0`).
+- [ ] Run the [helm chart build script](https://github.com/medic/cht-core/blob/master/scripts/build/helm/package-chart.sh) (eg `./package-chart.sh 5.3.0`).
 This creates a tarball and updates `index.yaml` for the helm chart.
-Both will get automatically published when the final version is tagged below.
-- [ ] Ensure that issues from merged commits are closed and mapped to a milestone.
-- [ ] Write an update in the #stewardship-team Slack channel summarising development and identifying any blockers (the [milestone-status](https://github.com/medic/support-scripts/tree/master/milestone-status) script can be used to get a breakdown of the issues).
-The Release Manager is to update this every week until the version is released.
+Commit these changes as we'll need to cherry-pick it later to `master`.

 # Releasing - Release Manager